vitaut/vitaut.net/_posts/2020-06-13-fast-int-to-string-revisited.md

 Interestingly, `std::ostringstream` is faster than `sprintf` on this platform (if you reuse the same stream object).

-Runtime format string processing is not as great on gcc as on clang so it might be somethin worth looking into.
+Runtime format string processing is not as good on gcc as on clang so it might be something worth looking into.
 In the meantime it's possible to use compile-time format string processing in rare cases when formatting is a performance bottleneck.